 On Saturday I picked up a printed hard-back novel I ordered from my local public library.
 When I got home I sat down to read.
 And read.

 I read for five hours straight.
-On Sunday morning I woke early and read for another three hours without disturbing my sleeping wife.
+On Sunday I woke early and read for another three hours without disturbing my sleeping wife.

 Which is more than I can do with an ebook

 Neither would have been possible with an ebook.
 I know, I’ve tried three specialist ebooks, Apple’s iPad 2 and an Android phone.
 None work for me when it comes to a serious reading session.

 This undermines my plan to be a paperless journalist.

 I’ve found I can’t read an ebook for one whole hour, let alone five.
 There are three problems, two are physical, the third may be a personal failing.